ariccio/resources-for-pandemic-school-air-quality/README.md

 1. Q: *Given that the delta variant is 2x as contagious and can be carried by vaccinated individuals, can the virus be effectively spread outside among vaccinated people? unvaccinated children?
 If so, how safe is it to interact with someone outside of your "bubble" six feet apart, masked?
 And unmasked?
 Is it safe to sit closer?*

 A: "Effective" is a hard to agree upon term.
-We know that delta can transmit outdoors!
+Your children will be fairly safe playing ourdoors, certainly way safer than indoors.
+But... we know that delta can transmit outdoors!
 This has been [documented in the news](https://www.forbes.com/sites/brucelee/2021/07/12/outdoor-wedding-6-fully-vaccinated-infected-with-covid-19-delta-variant/?sh=14ae10216c49) and [in the literature](https://pubmed.ncbi.nlm.nih.gov/34268529/).
 It's much less common though, and that's why we encourage any activity that requires mask removal to be done outside.
 If we were pursuing a "zero covid" strategy, this risk would be unacceptable.

 Any increase in distance *outdoors* will increase dilution of aerosols, and reduce the chance of infection.
 A good breeze will improve your protection further.
 BUT distance is not a reliable way to ensure protection.
 Masking will work outdoors just as well as, or better than, indoors!
 Simple surgical and cloth masks will greatly reduce the chance an contagious individual will infect others.
 If all parties wear N95 masks or higher grade elastomeric masks for the entire interaction, you'll have near perfect protection, no matter how close or vaccinated you are.